MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-add-in-using-the-javascript-object-model-jsom.md

 7. Click **OK** to create the initial project.

-The Visual Studio wizard asks a few follow-up questions about the Project Online settings site (called SharePoint settings in the dialogs) in a couple of dialogs that follow.
+The Visual Studio Wizard asks a few follow-up questions about the Project Online settings site (called SharePoint settings in the dialogs) in a couple of dialogs that follow.
 Here are the questions:

-- What SharePoint site do you want to use for debugging your add-in?
+1. What SharePoint site do you want to use for debugging your add-in?
 Specify the URL to your PWA site, such as https://contoso.sharepoint.com/sites/pwa.

-- How do you want to host your SharePoint add-in?
+2. How do you want to host your SharePoint Add-in?
+Choose [X] **SharePoint-hosted**.

-   Choose [X] **SharePoint-hosted**

-   For more information on SharePoint add-ins, including hosting options, see "SharePoint Add-ins" at https://msdn.microsoft.com/en-us/library/office/fp179930.aspx.
+   For more information about SharePoint Add-ins, including hosting options, see [SharePoint Add-ins](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/sharepoint-add-ins).

-- Click **Next**.
+3. Click **Next**.

 The second additional dialog asks you to specify the SharePoint Online version for the add-in:

-- What's the earliest version of SharePoint that you want your add-in to target?
+1. What's the earliest version of SharePoint that you want your add-in to target?
 Choose [X] S **harePoint-Online**.

-- Click **Finish**.
+2. Click **Finish**.

 Visual Studio creates the project and accesses the Project Online site.

-#### Enabling sideloading on the Project Online site
+### Enable sideloading on the Project Online site

 Sideloading is the mechanism for testing and debugging Project Online add-ins.
 You need two scripts for sideloading: one to enable sideloading on your Project Online site and another to disable sideloading once you finish testing and debugging the add-in.

-The following article provides the details of setting up sideloading: "Enable app SideLoading in your non-developer site collection", https://blogs.msdn.microsoft.com/officeapps/2013/12/10/enable-app-sideloading-in-your-non-developer-site-collection/.
+For more information about setting up sideloading, see [Enable app SideLoading in your non-developer site collection](https://blogs.msdn.microsoft.com/officeapps/2013/12/10/enable-app-sideloading-in-your-non-developer-site-collection/).

 > [!NOTE]
 > Sideloading apps is a developer/test feature.
 It is **not intended for production use**.
 Do not sideload apps regularly, or keep app sideloading enabled for longer than you are actively using the feature.

-### Adding content to the add-in project
+## Add content to the add-in project

 After creating a project and setting up the debugging mechanism, adding content to the app includes the following tasks: